Easy 32 Week Marathon Training Schedule for beginners

 From Week 11 onwards, you will have one easy week, also known as a "reduction week" where your long run mileage will be reduced, followed by a week where you will add on another mile to your last longest long run distance.

-What is your longest long run distance scheduled on this 32 week training plan?
+What is the longest long run distance on this plan?

 Your longest long run will be a total of 22-23 miles during Week 30 of the marathon training schedule, which will lead you into the 26.2 miles of the marathon that takes place 2 weeks following that run.